Madame-Aehm/CAB-Project-1-Spikes/spike2/notes.md

 ## CSS Animations

+### Transition

-- The `transition` property can be used for small transitions, such as an element reacting to a **pseudo class**.
+The `transition` property can be used for small transitions, such as an element reacting to a **pseudo class**.
 Putting it on both the "before" and "after" states mean it will apply both ways. eg:

 ```css
 div {